-- Step 10: Place the cursor on the tag "Analyse SEDs" and then click "Model fit".
+- Step 10: Place the cursor on the "Analyse SEDs" tag and then click "Model fit".
 Different grids of theoretical models covering different ranges of physical parameters are displayed.
 For this tutorial select only the "BT-Settl-CIFIST".
-To save time, do not tick either of the options given at the bottom of the page ("Options for this fit").
+To save time, just tick " Do not use upper limits in the fit" among the options given at the bottom of the page ("Options for this fit").
 Click "Next: Select mode params". - Step 11.- In this window, we can refine the range of physical parameters that will be used for the fit.
 To save time we will make the following assumptions: - Teff: 4000-7000K - logg: 4.5-4.5 dex.